scholarships available

 Ceremonialist, Soul Guide

 Carolyn Griffeth (she/her, cis-white woman) serves widely as a mentor, soul guide, dream worker, and intuitive ceremonialist.
 She is also honored to serve as a spiritual minister within Spirit Rising, an all-inclusive, womanist community in St. Louis, MO.
-One of her rare gifts is the capacity to “catch” visions and dreams of future possibility and, like a devoted mother, gestate them into being within her womb of faith-in-action.
 Carolyn’s native habitat is the radical edge of visionary culture creation!
 This explains her twenty plus years of living in community and working for social change on several fronts.
 Her prayer now is for purity of heart so that she might become a more usable channel for Spirit.
 She is often called upon for soul guidance, dream work, grief tending and intuitive ritual craft.

 Full Bio & Lineages